-Q4.19: Are there specific lapse assumptions required in the NPR calculation for Universal Life policies with secondary guarantees?
+Q 4.20: Are there specific lapse assumptions required in the NPR calculation for universal life policies with secondary guarantees?

-A: If the secondary guarantee period is less than 5 years, then no lapse rates are allowed per Section 3.C.3.a of VM-20.
-Section 3.C.3.c specifies the formula for determining the lapse rates at each duration for policies with secondary guarantees greater than five years.
+A: Section 3.C.3.c specifies the formula for determining the lapse rates at each duration for policies with secondary guarantees.

-Q4.20: Should assumed lapses occur annually, monthly, or on premium due dates?
+Q 4.21: In the NPR calculation, should assumed lapses occur annually, monthly, or on premium due dates?

-A: VM-20 does not provide any requirement as to the timing of assumed lapses or surrender benefits.
+A: VM-20 does not provide any requirement as to the timing of assumed lapses.
 Some actuaries will assume lapses occur on a basis consistent with how their cash flow testing is performed.
-It is common for a monthly assumption as to lapses to be made in future projections for those projection systems that process monthly cash flows.
-Some actuaries will assume shock lapses occur in the months after the initial level premium period expires based on historical experience.
+It is common for a monthly assumption as to lapses to be made in future projections for those actuarial systems that process monthly cash flows.
 Other actuaries may assume average lapse rates during the year and process lapses on an annual basis.

-Q4.21: If the actuary expects policies to be limited pay, but they contractually allow for future premiums, what premium period should be used for the reserve calculation?
+Q 4.22: If the actuary expects policies to be limited pay, but they contractually allow for future premiums, what premium period should be used for the reserve calculation?